Stocks rise on Wall Street, but remain lower for the week

-NEW YORK (AP) — Stocks rose in afternoon trading on Wall Street Thursday, but remain lower for the week after five straight losses.
+Stocks rose on Wall Street in afternoon trading Thursday, though they remain lower for the week after five straight losses.

 Technology and health care companies had some of the biggest gains.
-Apple rose 1% and Pfizer rose 2.2%.
+Chipmaker Nvidia climbed 5.4% and Pfizer rose 2.5%.

-U.S. crude oil prices were mostly unchanged after bouncing around earlier in the day.
-They hit their lowest point of the year a day earlier.
+Energy stocks lost the most ground as U.S. crude oil prices settled 0.8% lower at $71.46 per barrel, their lowest point of the year.
+ConocoPhillips slid 2.3%.

+Activision Blizzard fell 1.5% after the Federal Trade Commission said it is suing to block Microsoft’s planned $69 billion takeover of the video game company, saying it could suppress competitors to its Xbox game consoles and its growing games subscription business.
+Microsoft was 1.1% higher.

-Markets in Europe were mostly lower and markets in Asia were mixed.
+Markets in Europe closed mostly lower, while markets in Asia ended mixed.

 Major indexes are all in the red for the week and have been swinging between big monthly gains and losses throughout the year.
 Investors’ worries about inflation, rising interest rates and recession risks have made for a volatile market.
 That has also left Wall Street focused on any updated economic or inflation data.